shazz/shazz.github.io/content/blog/ghost.md

 ```

 So each time an application or the GEM needs to read the disk information, this function is called... and so the virus routine.
-The code is detailled but in brief, here is what happens, the routine reads and buffers the bootsector, copy the `LOADER` on top of it, patchs it to make it executable and writes it back.
+The code is detailed but in brief, here is what happens, the routine reads and buffers the bootsector, copy the `LOADER` on top of it, patches it to make it executable and writes it back.

 Each time it happens, a counter is incremented.
-And if the counter reaches 5 (starting from -5 the first time), the routine will retrieve the `mousevec` vector and then usse it to call the `initmouse` XBIOS function which has an option to inverse the mouse vertical axis.
+And if the counter reaches 5 (starting from -5 the first time), the routine will retrieve the `mousevec` vector and then will use it to call the `initmouse` XBIOS function which has an option to inverse the mouse vertical axis.

 ```asm
 ; ----------------------------------------------------------------------------------------------------------